 - PROYO Mint Chip

 - Thrive Simply Chocolate Ice Cream

-For the full fat control brand we chose Ben & Jerry’s Chocolate Chip Cookie Dough.
+For the full-fat control brand we chose Ben & Jerry’s Chocolate Chip Cookie Dough.

 The tasters were not pleased.
 As they tried one bowl after another, comments like “grainy”, “overly sweet” and “bad aftertaste” kept coming up.
-Panel members couldn’t find the cookie dough in a couple brands and repeatedly complained of a “chemical” taste in each bite.
-Many asked, if you’re going to eat dessert, shouldn’t it be enjoyable?
+Panel members couldn’t find the cookie dough in a couple of brands and repeatedly complained of a “chemical” taste in each bite.
+Many asked if you’re going to eat dessert, shouldn’t it be enjoyable?

 (The tasting panel loved Ben & Jerry's ice cream and three of them immediately called it out as a full-calorie ringer.)

 These ice creams are what regular people think all “healthier” products taste like.
 One bite and they tell themselves, “I’d rather eat unhealthy than have to live eating like this the rest of my life.”

 That’s where I think the biggest problems with these products lie.
 Dessert is a treat to be enjoyed after a healthy meal.
 There wasn’t a single member of my tasting panel that wanted to put any of these products in their freezer.
 If dessert doesn’t taste good, why are you eating it?

 Don’t get me wrong.
 I’m happy food companies are trying to address the obesity problem and these ice creams are certainly a step in the right direction.
 If you insist on eating a pint of ice cream a day, and these taste good to you, go for it.
 But don’t buy these thinking they’re a healthy alternative to regular food, they’re not.
 They’re still ice cream and like any dessert, should be eaten in moderation.